steliosg23/PDS-A2/README.md

 1. **Nature of Augmentation**: The augmentation techniques I applied might not have introduced enough diversity or complexity in the data.
 This could mean the model didn't get new, meaningful examples to improve its ability to generalize.

-2. **Overfitting**: Despite using an augmented dataset with back translation and over/under sampling, the model might still was overfitting to both the original and augmented data.
+2. **Overfitting**: Despite using an augmented dataset with  and over/under sampling, the model might still was overfitting to both the original and augmented data.

 **An assumption is that the augmented data is too similar to the original, the model may memorize patterns rather than learning to generalize, leading to poor performance on unseen data.**